Top 5 Reasons to Visit Zermatt in Summer

 To get the most out of your mountain biking experience you can join a special guided tour.
 Family tours include equipment plus a mountain bike instructor for four hours.
 For the more adventurous (and experienced riders only), the Helibike Unterrothorn tour transports you from Zermatt by helicopter to Unterrothorn, where you will experience the thrill of an endless descent down to the valley.
 There’s also the E-Bike Taste Tour which stops at three different mountain restaurants en-route.

-There are also several mountain biking events taking place during the summer, including the TRAILLOVE Alpine Mountain Bike Festival and Derby from 28 - 30 August 2020 and the Enduro World Series on Sunday 30 August 2020.
+There are also several mountain biking events taking place during the summer, including the TRAILLOVE Alpine Mountain Bike Festival during September.

 5. Tradition & Culture